Khongchai/wespace_test/README.md

 [] CI/CD
 [] Add alicense file
 [] Add a testing library
-[] Integrate https://github.com/jlalmes/trpc-openapi to integrate open-api specs (and also document it here)

 # TODO list for docs (what we need to add to this file)
 [] Better docs